frogCaller/number-to-words/README.md

 - Converts numbers to words
 - Handles large numbers up to millinillion
 - Formats numbers with commas for readability
+- Optional: Uses `gtts` to read the numbers aloud

 ## Getting Started

 ### Prerequisites

 - Python 3.x
+- Optional: `gtts` and `mpg321` for text-to-speech functionality

 ### Installation